lucywang000/clj-statecharts/docs/content/docs/parallel-states.md

 Nothing.

 Some may say "it's more complex".
-But the complexity is a result of the inheritent complexity of the application itself, not introduced caused by statecharts.
+But the complexity is a result of the inheritent complexity of the application itself, not introduced by using parallel nodes in the statecharts.
 The alternative is to use multiple smaller statecharts.
 However to keep track and reason about all of these smaller statecharts introduces extra cost both in your code and in your mind.

 Some may worry about "there would be a performance impact", since for a parallel state, each event is dispatched to all its child states and in lots of cases some events is only handled by one child state.
-However, IMO this is hardly a problem given today's hardware technology unless you're building some nano-second HFT system.
+However, IMO this is hardly a problem given today's hardware technology, unless you're building some nano-second HFT system.

 ## Useful links